Writing Style Guide

 One of UNO’s five academic priorities, sustainability serves as another way for UNO to give back to the community.
 Areas of interest in relation to sustainability include enhancing the efficiency of campus operations, better preparing our students to address the problems of tomorrow, and establishing UNO as a responsible and respected leader in academia and the community.

 The names of the 50 U.S. states should be spelled out when used in the body of a story, whether standing alone or in conjunction with a city, town, village, or military base (e.g., Vancouver, Washington).
 This is a recent change to AP style.
 Check the AP Stylebook for the appropriate abbreviations of states.
 Always use the postal service abbreviation (e.g., OR, WA, CA) and zip code in a complete address.
-Do not include the state name in the body of a story for cities that stand alone in datelines (e.g., San Francisco, but Redding, California).
+Do not include the state name in the body of a story for cities that stand alone in datelines (i.e., San Francisco, but Redding, California).

 One word, no hyphen.
 Same as universitywide, campuswide, etc.